dfalster/baad/Tasks.md

 * Check references for Kenzo 2009
 * Mistake in Rodriguez2003/dataManipulate.r crown classes are all the same??.
 Fix and move to dataNew.csv
 * McCulloh2010 - check we are only taking largest individual, as rest are branch level data
+* In Delagrange0000a and Delagrange0000b there are a few "#DIV/0!"
+  entries (divide-by-zero errors) -- these are currently flagged as NA, but should be chased up.

 ## Other data to import